 Combined with speech as the most natural means of communication, it is not surprising that speech recognition systems are also integrated by default into all common smartphone operating systems.
 However, language wasn't developed for its use by technology.
 It is fuzzy, and the understanding of a person's intentions still requires a degree of communicative intelligence.

 Here, the provision of artificial intelligence within technical systems is required.
-On a morning run, or in the on the daily commute, it is often transfer times where people move around that apps can be better used by language-based control.
+On a morning run or during the daily commute, there are often transfer times when people are on the move, making language-based control of apps more convenient.
 Entering speech into a device also attracts people with physical disabilities who may not have been able to operate generally available devices, too.

 How does Intershop deal with the trend?